 Having a good security contract proposal is key for a number of different reasons.
 It keeps your service offering clear and makes the sales process more efficient.
 When done right, a good contract proposal is another thing to make you stand out from your competition.

-If you want a more in-depth look on how to improve your closing tactics, make sure you register for the February 26th Thinkcurity webinar with Brian Koehn.
-While you’re waiting, you can learn more about Brian and his sales techniques in this webinar.
+If you want a more in-depth look on how to improve your closing tactics, download the Closing & Proposing Thinkcurity webinar with Brian Koehn.